LawTam/AirPollutionSimulation/README.md

 ### Changes
 1. We switched from Three.js to Unity because of more intuitive development and wider array of tools at our disposal.
 2. For more accurate datasets, we went on a monthly by monthly basis for the smog simulation.
+3. We removed simulating water pollution from our original idea.